stackabletech/docker-images/.github/ISSUE_TEMPLATE/early-pre-release.md

 ---
 name: Early Pre-Release Container Image Updates
 about: This template can be used to track the container image updates leading up to the next Stackable release
-title: "chore: Update Container Images for Stackable Release XX.(X)X"
+title: "chore: Update Container Images for Stackable Release YY.M.X"
 labels: ['epic']
 assignees: ''
 ---